 - Flexibility in program delivery.
 We seek to meet market demands by providing students with the flexibility to take courses exclusively online or to combine online coursework with various campus and onsite options.
-For example, based on market demand, particularly in connection with our nursing programs, we have established satellite locations at multiple hospitals that allow nursing students to take clinical courses onsite while completing other course work online.
-We have established similar onsite arrangements with other major employers, including schools and school districts through which students can pursue student teaching opportunities.
+We have established onsite arrangements with major employers, including schools and school districts through which students can pursue student teaching opportunities.
 This flexibility raises our profile among employers, encourages students to take and complete courses, and eliminates inconveniences that tend to lessen student persistence. - Small class size.
-At December 31, 2016, 95.1% of our online and professional studies classes had 25 or fewer students.
+At December 31, 2017, 94.5% of our online and professional studies classes had 25 or fewer students.
 Our average, class size on our ground traditional campus is 25 students.
 These class sizes provide each student with the opportunity to interact directly with course faculty and to receive individualized feedback and attention while also affording our faculty with the opportunity to engage proactively with a manageable number of students.
 We believe this interaction enhances the academic quality of our programs by promoting opportunities for students to participate actively and thus build the requisite knowledge, competencies, and skills.